 Method 2: The Motivating Uncertainty Effect

 Something that you may find surprising is that uncertain rewards are attractive to humans.
 While the prospect of knowing a certain outcome is not necessarily a deterrent, the idea of randomized outcomes is considered by many to be more enticing.
 Scientists call this principle” The Motivating Uncertainty Effect.”
 This teaches us that people will invest more time and money to pursue an uncertain outcome than a certain reward of a higher expected value.
-Marketers can use this knowledge to place focus on the process of reward pursuit to generate positive experiences, such as offering the chance at a potential bonus or reward.
+How can you use this to improve your marketing message?
+Marketers use this knowledge to place focus on the process of reward pursuit to generate positive experiences, such as offering the chance at a potential bonus or reward.

 Method 3: The Scarcity Principle